ArcPy provides a number of functions to better support workflows using Python.

 Parses a fully qualified field name into its components (database, owner name, table name, and field name) depending on the workspace.
 ParseFieldName returns a string that includes the parsed table name and contains the database, owner, table, and field names, separated by commas.
-The workspace must be a personal, file, or enterprise geodatabase.
+The workspace must be a file, or enterprise geodatabase.

 Updates the alias name for a table or feature class.